-Join me this Friday night in the new FACEBOOK GROUP, 21st January, 7.30pm GMT, for a live felt along.
-I am going to cover some techniques for quick wins when making and attaching your animal legs.
+Join me this Friday night in the new FACEBOOK GROUP, 21st January, 7.30pm GMT, for a live felt along: HOW TO NEEDLE FELT-FREE WORKSHOP.
+We are going to cover some techniques for quick wins when making and attaching your animal legs.
 No need for glue, wax or a full wire armature (I rarely use one).
 Smooth wool, symmetry, and nicely covered joins are key and I will be showing you my favourite ways to achieve it on your animals, or any other project.

 YOU WILL NEED

 Any coarse wool top or carded wool lengths